msurguy/pxt-makerbit-ir-receiver/README.md

 [![Build Status](https://travis-ci.org/1010Technologies/pxt-makerbit-ir-receiver.svg?branch=master)](https://travis-ci.org/1010Technologies/pxt-makerbit-ir-receiver)

-MakeCode extension for Keyestudio Infrared Wireless Module Kit.
+MakeCode extension for Car MP3 IR remote.
 The extension should also work with other with IR receivers and NEC compatible IR remotes.

 ## MakerBit Board